alexey-renova/laravel-soap/docs/client/configuration.md

         'trace' => true,
     ])->call(...);

-By default this options are set by the Phpro package:
+By default this options are set by the Renova package:

     'trace' => true,
     'exceptions' => true,